watchexec/watchexec/doc/watchexec.1.md

 This option can be specified multiple times to watch multiple files or directories.

+The special value /dev/null, provided as the only path watched, will cause Watchexec to not watch any paths.
+Other event sources (like signals or key events) may still be used.

 **-c**, **\--clear**=*MODE*

 :   Clear screen before running command